sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 Was *this* the entity pulling the strings here?
 The one orchestrating this spread of darkness, bleeding the realities of Deltarune together?

+The entity continued to speak to the Player.

 **[THIS IS AN UNNECESSARY DISTRACTION, ANGEL.]**

 **[REMEMBER, YOUR CONNECTION TO THIS WORLD IS TEMPORARY.]**